k15z/MetricX/README.md

 of features including:

  - Monitoring and logging of modeling results.
- - Export to CSV, matplotlib, bokeh, and more!
+ - Export to CSV, matplotlib, bokeh, and more.
  - Smart selection of the next model to evaluate.
  - Interactive visualization in Jupyter notebooks.
  - Interactive HTML reports (deployable via Github Pages).